IxraPlayer/Ardas-Sculks/README.md

 ## About

-**Arda's Sculks** is an extensive Minecraft modification that revolutionizes the Sculk dimension, introducing powerful tools, formidable bosses, unique biomes, and enhanced gameplay mechanics centered around the mysterious sculk ecosystem.
+**Arda's Sculks** is an extensive Minecraft modification that revolutionizes the Sculk dimension, introducing powerful tools, formidable bosses, unique biomes, and enhanced gameplay mechanics centered around the mysterious sculk ecosystem!

 ### Key Features